What does your credit history include?

 How do you correct mistakes on your credit report?

 The first step is to check your credit report.
-You can do this for free using the three main credit reference agencies in the UK: Experian, Equifax and TransUnion, or use our partner, CredAbility.
+You can do this for free using the three main credit reference agencies in the UK: Experian, Equifax and TransUnion, or use our member-only platform, CredAbility.
 You can do this as many times as you like with no impact to your credit score.

 Once you’ve got your credit report in front of you, read through it carefully to make sure that all your information is correct and up to date.
 Make sure your surname and address are noted correctly (for example, check it shows your new name if you’ve recently got married).